-by Hillary Broughton, manager (ICTS) for the Center for Community Health Partnership & Research
+Written by Hilary Broughton, manager of the Center for Community Health Partnership & Research (ICTS)

 Henrietta Lacks—a poor, African-American tobacco farmer—presented at John Hopkins Hospital in 1951 with stomach pain and bleeding.
 She was diagnosed with cervical cancer at the age of 31.
 She was too sick to survive, yet her cells lived on.

 The number of lives saved by research that utilized her cells is most likely in the millions, and scientists have produced more than 2 thousand pounds of her cells, the sales of which have generated millions in profits.
 However, her cells were taken without her consent or knowledge, and her family was never compensated.